 If you want to know more about Bali as a study abroad destination, click here and check out Bali Destination Guide!

 Why is the G20 summit held in Bali, Indonesia?

 When the G20 Summit took place in Riyadh, Saudi Arabia, on November 21–22, 2020, the appointment of Indonesia as the 2022 G20 Presidency was made public.
 The handover procession took place at the G20 Summit one year ago in Rome, Italy.
-Since the G20’s establishment in 1999, Indonesia didn’t have the honor of hosting the summit.
+Since the G20’s establishment in 1999, Indonesia hasn’t had the honor of hosting the summit.

-This week is an important time for Indonesia because it is hosting the G20 this year, providing the ideal platform to inspire other nations to implement their idea of policies that could spark a global economic rebound.
+This week is an important time for Indonesia because it is hosting the G20 this year, providing the ideal platform to inspire other nations to implement their ideas of policies that could spark a global economic rebound.
 Additionally, Indonesia could profit significantly politically, socially, and economically from the G20 Summit.
-According to the Indonesian Minister of Tourism and Creative Economy, Sandiaga Uno, the country’s tourist and creative economy sectors should benefit from the event long term.
+According to the Indonesian Minister of Tourism and Creative Economy, Sandiaga Uno, the country’s tourist and creative economy sectors should benefit long-term from the event.